 McCUTCHEON, Margaret (Visitor) – Describes her impressions during a fall 1914 visit.

 MORRIS, Glyn (Director) [Biography entry only.] – Personal and institutional history incorporated in his autobiography, Less Traveled Roads.

 MOTTER, Margaret (Staff) – In “Reflections (c.
 1946),” a staff member records her reflections on Pine Mountain Settlement School after her return to the School some fourteen years after her first work there.
 (See also “Margaret Motter: Recollections of Pine Mountain Settlement School” and Guide to Margaret Motter Collection.

 NACE, Dorothy (Staff) [Biography entry only] – “End of the Road, A Summing Up,” 2002.
 1941-2000.
 [Personal and institutional history.]

 Dorothy Nace Photograph Album I Part I

 ROGERS, Burton (Director) – Transcription of his talk to Lexington Friends about “Pine Mountain Years”; transcription of an interview with an unidentified person.

 ROGERS, Mary (Staff) – Transcription of an interview with Mary Rogers in August 1989 as part of the Kentucky Oral History Commission; covers personal reflections on her early life and her work with the environment.
 See also GUIDE TO AUDIO RECORDINGS.

 ROOD, Grace M. (Staff) [Biography entry only.] – Describes her early education, work in India, and her years as a nurse in the Pine Mountain community.

-SMITH, Larry E. (Staff) – “My Pine Mountain Story,” tells of his experiences as a PMSS Environmental Education teacher in the early 1990s.
+SMITH, Larry E. (Staff) – “My Pine Mountain Story” tells of his experiences as a PMSS Environmental Education teacher for three years in the early 1990s.